 The Indigenous Mentoring Program (IMP) trains and support STEM faculty in mentoring, student socialization, cultural humility, and culturally attuned practices for research conducted by American Indian and Alaska Native (AI/AN) students.
 IMP workshops are conducted regularly by the Center for Faculty Excellence.

-The Center for the Improvement of Mentored Experiences in Research (CIMER) will bring their mentoring workshops to Bozeman in Winter 2020/21, first as a train-the-trainer workshop for ~25 faculty across campus, then these faculty will run the workshops for their peers back in their own departments.
+MSU will send approximately six faculty members to a virtual train-the-trainer workshop with the The Center for the Improvement of Mentored Experiences in Research (CIMER), and then these faculty will run the workshops for their peers back in their own departments.

 The goals of the workshops include